GSA/piv-guides/_devconfig/ssh-all.md

   5. Click on **Add Cert**.
   6. Select your **Smart Card Logon** certificate from the **Windows Security** window.
-  7. To verify that this is the correct certificate, click on **_Click here to view certificate properties_ &gt; Details**.
+  7. To ensure that this is the correct certificate, click on **_Click here to view certificate properties_ &gt; Details**.
   8. Locate and click on **Enhanced Key Usage**.
 You should see the **Smart Card Logon**.
 (This means that the certificate is the right type.)
 Then, click on **OK** to close the window.

   > _**Note:**  If multiple certificates exist, you may want to clear the expired or revoked certificates._